-- Phonology: Rhyming, counting words in spoke sentence, and clapping syllables in spoken words. - Sound-Symbol Association: Must be taught and mastered in two directions visual to auditory (reading) and auditory to visual (spelling). - > Syllable Instruction: Instruction includes the six basic syllable types in the English language. - Morphology: Curriculum includes the study of base words, roots, prefixes, and suffixes. - > Syntax: Study of the sequence and function of words in a sentence. - > Semantics: The curriculum (from the beginning) must include instruction in the comprehension of written language.
+- > Phonology: Rhyming, counting words in spoke sentence, and clapping syllables in spoken words. - Sound-Symbol Association: Must be taught and mastered in two directions visual to auditory (reading) and auditory to visual (spelling). - > Syllable Instruction: Instruction includes the six basic syllable types in the English language. - > Morphology: Curriculum includes the study of base words, roots, prefixes, and suffixes. - > Syntax: Study of the sequence and function of words in a sentence. - Semantics: The curriculum (from the beginning) must include instruction in the comprehension of written language.

 We now know a great deal about how the brain develops as we learn to read and what instructional practices are most effective for all children.
 We are committed to stop doing what doesn't work and be guided by scientific research to ensure that we deliver on the promise of literacy for every Twinsburg City School District student.
-Additional parent resources will be released from the Curriculum Department.
 Again, it's an exciting time to be in education and we need you parents as our partners!